Gb17 9365 1Gb17 9365 1

 Along the way to the resort, between 1450 and 1850m, there is a succession of hamlets with many points of interest:

-Les Marches: the hamlet is home to the Saint Roch chapel, renovated in 2007.
-You can do a loop from the resort to reach the hamlet, stopping off at the Forest des Marches (summer chalets) and why not the Cabrioles farm-brewery.
+• Les Marches: the hamlet is home to the Saint Roch chapel, renovated in 2007.
+You can do a loop from the resort to reach the hamlet, stopping off at Forest des Marches.

-Les Veyers: the Sacré-Coeur chapel, restored in 1989, overlooks the whole of the Haut-Champsaur opposite Les Audiberts and Archinard.
-You can eat all year round at the Relais de Merlette.
+• Les Veyers: the Sacré-Coeur chapel, restored in 1989, dominates the whole of the Haut-Champsaur opposite Les Audiberts and Archinard.

-Les Estaris: at an altitude of 1700m, this hamlet offers unrivalled views of the peaks at the bottom of the valley.
-The hamlet once had two chapels.
+• Les Estaris: at an altitude of 1700m, this hamlet offers unrivalled views of the peaks at the bottom of the valley.
 Higher up, the Forest des Estaris summer cottages were once used to herd cattle and make cheese.